 Kamen Rider Den-O and Kamen Rider Double are a slight variation on this, as almost every episode is a two-parter (or more); therefore, almost every Monster of the Week actually lasts at least two weeks - and for the former show, that's not counting the ones that were just slightly rebranded and reused, or those revived to serve as the Big Bad's army in the Grand Finale.

 Every show since Den-O has followed the "monster of the fortnight" formula, though OO Os did have a few Yummies that only lasted one episode.
+Mostly averted in Gaim, although that's because the show's mainly about the different agendas of the multiple Riders so far, with the monsters a looming threat mostly in the background.

 Except for Metalder and 'Jiraiya every other Metal Hero (except the Rescue Police trilogy) show followed this, even Tokusou Robo Janperson'' has a "Cyborg of the Week" along with actual monsters.